-We developed the Swiss mid-IR SSL (n = 4374), using legacy soils and reference measurements of 16 properties, from 71 long-term monitoring sites (national soil monitoring; NABO) and 1094 locations sampled from a regular grid over Switzerland (biodiversity monitoring program; BDM).
-The trained CUBIST models - a general modeling approach using all data - were able to explain a relatively large proportion (R2 ≥ 0.72; RPIQ ≥ 2.0) of measured variance for ten of the properties.
-Total C, OC, total N, pH, CEC{pot}, and clay content were estimated with high discrimination capacity (R2 > 0.8; RPIQ > 3.0).
-Total C was estimated with a cross-validated RMSE = 84 g kg-1 at a measured range of 0-583 g kg-1, and OC with 0 RMSE=9.3 g kg-1 at the same measured range.
-Compared to the general CUBIST approach, the local transfer yielded on average 4.4 times more accurate estimates of total C with the mean RMSE=0.7 g kg-1 C, which is a substantial improvement of local estimates at plot-scale.
+We developed the Swiss mid-IR SSL (n=4374), using legacy soils and reference measurements of 17 properties, from 71 long-term monitoring sites (national soil monitoring; NABO) and 1094 locations sampled from a regular grid over Switzerland (biodiversity monitoring program; BDM).
+The trained CUBIST models - a general modeling approach using all data - were able to explain a relatively large proportion ( $R^2 > 0.6$ ) of measured variance for 11 out of 17 properties.
+Total C, OC, total N, pH, CECpot, and clay content were estimated with high discrimination capacity ( $R^2 > 0.8$ ).
+Total C was estimated with a cross-validated RMSE = 0.84 % at a measured range of 0.1 - 58.3 %, and OC with RMSE = 1.20 % at a measured range of 0.0 - 27.3 %.
+Compared to the general CUBIST approach, the local transfer yielded on average 4.4 times more accurate estimates of total C with the mean RMSE = 0.07 %, which is a substantial improvement of local estimates at plot-scale.
 Our similarity analysis revealed that local learning with subset selection based on RS-LOCAL produced a chemically diverse calibration set rather than narrowing down soil diversity for local modeling, as it is for example the case in memory-based learning.
-The developed national mid-IR SSL offers rapid soil estimates which are key inputs for many applications requiring soil information, such as digital soil mapping, agronomic diagnostics and precision farming, soil C accounting and monitoring, etc. The created mid-IR SSL and both local and general models can be updated with new soil records, which will allow to cover more soils conditions and will require less and less soil laboratory reference measurements in relation to spectral measurements for monitoring, mapping and modeling new soils.
+The developed national mid-IR SSL offers rapid soil estimates which are key inputs for many applications requiring soil information.
+These include for example, digital soil mapping (i.e., spatial planning, assessing soil functions), agronomic diagnostics and precision farming, soil C accounting and monitoring, as well as ecological and soil research (i.e., biogeochemical modeling, soil physics).
+The created mid-IR SSL and both local and general models can be updated with new soil records, which will allow to cover more soils conditions and will require less and less soil laboratory reference measurements in relation to spectral measurements for monitoring, mapping and modeling new soils.